Loading...

 And there is in the nucleus of the zygote, which is the first stage of development of human offspring.

-And the reason they're in pairs is because one has come from the mom and one has come from the dad.
+And the reason they're in pairs is because one has come from the mum and one has come from the dad, so one has come from the sperm cell and one has come from the egg cell.

-Now different organisms, different species, have different numbers of chromosomes.
+Now, different organisms, different species have different numbers of chromosomes.

-It's to do with how their DNA is packaged for the number of packages of DNA that they have.
+Now, the number of chromosomes is not related to how complicated the species is, it's to do with how their DNA is packaged for the number of packages of DNA that they have.

 But offspring always have the same number of chromosomes as their parents.